ActioPtyLtd/datapipes-pipescript/README.md

 The following sections describe how to configure DataSources for Databases, Files, S3 and Http

 ### Databases
 To execute sql queries against a database, include the JDBC connection string that will access the relevant database.
-The DataSource section needs to look as follows:
+The DataSource section in BNF form is as follows:

 ```
 datasource ::= '